open-spaced-repetition/fsrs-when-to-separate-presets/README.md

 ## Initial results

 I run an experiment in two collections.
-The initial results show that optimization on deck level is better.
+The initial results show that optimization on deck level is better sometimes.

-In collection A, it reduce RMSE(bins) from 0.0219 to 0.0217 (relatively ~1%, insignificantly).
-In collection B, it reduce RMSE(bins) from 0.0361 to 0.0305 (relatively ~16%, significantly).
+In collection A, it increases RMSE(bins) from 0.0216 to 0.0220 (relatively ~1.85%, insignificantly).
+In collection B, it reduces RMSE(bins) from 0.0349 to 0.0290 (relatively ~16.9%, significantly).

 ## Explanation

-From the modeling perspective, it's a method like Model Ensemble, Hierarchical Modeling and Local Modeling.
+From the modeling perspective, it's a method like Model Ensemble, Hierarchical Modeling or Local Modeling.

 From the data perspective, different materials in different topics have different memory patterns.